adobe/spectrum-css/README.md

 - `npm run backstop:ci:test` - Run test in a continuous integration environment like [Travis-CI](https://travis-ci.org/adobe/spectrum-css)
 - `npm run kill-zombies` - Kill zombies Chromium instances on your local machine

-Both `backstop:test` and `backstop:docker:test` accept arguments to customize your test run:
+Both `backstop:test` and `backstop:docker:test` accepts arguments to customize your test run:

-- `npm run backstop:docker:test` - Run test for all the components with color stop as `light` and scale as `medium`.
+- `npm run backstop:docker:test` - Run test for all the components with color-stop as `light` and scale as `medium`.
-- `npm run backstop:docker:test button` - Run test for `button` and its dependents components like action bar, toast etc with color stop as `light` and scale as `medium`.
+- `npm run backstop:docker:test button` - Run test for `button` and its dependents components like action bar, toast, etc with color stop as `light` and scale as `medium`.
 - `npm run backstop:docker:test themes=lightest,light scales=medium,large radio` - Run test for `radio` and its dependents components with color stop as `lightest` and `light` and scale as `medium` and `large`.
 It means that a single scenario will run 4 times.
 - `npm run backstop:docker:test themes=lightest,light,dark,darkest scales=medium,large` - Run test for all the components with all the color and scale combinations.
 It means that a single scenario will be run 8 times.